SebastJava/FreshMint/README.md

 #### A word about these blue links (anchors)

 These blue links (`#0046CD` as of 2024-02-15) have color contrasts greater than 7 on white or extra-light backgrounds such as `#F8F8F8` and `#EFFFEF`.
-This means it is easily readable by anyone at any size.
+This means it is easily readable by anyone at any size: [contrast-checker](https://colorable.jxnblk.com)

 I was unable to find such excellent color contrasts with a green color that would fit this theme and be noticeable.
 Anyway, the current color palette is based on a gradient that goes from yellowish green to blueish green.
 So, there is some sort of color harmony here.
 That's analogous colors.
 It fits.